 Drink plenty of fluids to prevent dehydration and to help pass the contrast dye.

-You may be advised not to do any strenuous activities or take a hot bath or shower for a period of time after the procedure.
+You may be told to avoid heavy activity and not to take a hot bath or shower for a period of time after the procedure.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.